 Table of Contents

-- How to Get Seeds or Clones - Choosing the Right Strain
+- Where to Get Seeds or Clones – Make sure to choose the right strain

 - Electricity Use (For Indoor Growers)